codefellows/seattle-ops-201d2/final-project/README.md

 - A technical obstacle or two and how those obstacles were overcome
 - A portion of the final application that each team member is particularly proud of

-In general, do not show code during the presentation unless the audience asks to see it.
-Have a code editor open just in case though.

 The appropriate dress code is business casual - not too formal and not too casual.

 In addition to the scheduled practice session, the team is encouraged to continue to practice on their own.
 Keep track of the time and adjust accordingly.
 Practice with the microphone (muting / unmuting, or holding something if in-person) to feel comfortable with it, and practice passing the microphone between team members as you switch speaking roles if in-person.